George Harvie-Watt

 Sir George Steven Harvie-Watt, 1st Baronet, QC, TD, DL, FRSA (23 August 1903 – 18 December 1989) was a British barrister and Conservative Party politician.

 Harvie-Watt studied at George Watson's College in Edinburgh, then at the University of Glasgow and the University of Edinburgh.
 In 1924, he was commissioned into the Territorial Army Royal Engineers.
-In 1930, he became a barrister at Inner Temple, while at the 1931 general election, he was elected as Member of Parliament (MP) for Keighley.
+In 1930, he became a barrister at Inner Temple, while at the 1931 general election, he was elected as member of parliament (MP) for Keighley.
 He lost his seat in 1935, but re-entered Parliament by winning a by-election for the seat of Richmond (Surrey) in 1937.
 He immediately became Parliamentary Private Secretary to the Board of Trade, and was also promoted in the Territorial Army: to Lieutenant-Colonel in 1938, and Brigadier in 1941.

 From 1941 to 1945, Harvie-Watt served as Parliamentary Private Secretary to Winston Churchill.
-He was awarded the Efficiency Decoration (TD) in 1942 for 20 years service in the Territorial Army.
+He was awarded the Efficiency Decoration (TD) in 1942 for 20 years' service in the Territorial Army.
 At the end of World War II, he became a Queen's Counsel and was created a baronet (see Harvie-Watt baronets).
 In 1948 he became an aide-de-camp to George VI; on the king's death, he filled the same position for Elizabeth II, also acting as a member of the Queen's Body Guard for Scotland.
 He left Parliament at the 1959 general election, becoming the chairman of Consolidated Gold Fields.
+By 1969, he was one of the highest paid people in the United Kingdom.

 He was Deputy Lieutenant of Greater London from 1966 to 1989 and was made a Fellow of the Royal Society of Arts in 1973.